Skip to content Skip to main navigation Report an accessibility issue

 March 4, 1829: Andrew Jackson is sworn in as seventh president of the United States

-July 31, 1829: Secretary of War John H. Eaton, writing on behalf of Jackson, instructs the federal Choctaw Indian agent William Ward to urge the Choctaws to agree to a removal treaty
+July 31, 1829: Eaton instructs the federal Choctaw Indian agent William Ward to urge the Choctaws to agree to a removal treaty

 ca September 15, 1829: Choctaw agent William Ward delivers Jackson’s “talk” encouraging the Choctaws to sell their lands and remove

-November 7, 1829: Choctaw Chief David Folsom responds to Jackson’s overture by stating that the Choctaws have no desire to sell their lands or remove
+November 7, 1829: Choctaw chief David Folsom responds to Jackson’s overture by stating that the Choctaws have no desire to sell their lands or remove

 1830